bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     mv cross seagate-central-samba-v4.14.6
     tar -caf seagate-central-samba-v4.14.6.tar.gz seagate-central-samba-v4.14.6

+Proceed to the instructions in either **INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md** or **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md** to install the newly built software on the Seagate Central.

+## Tested platforms
+This procedure has been tested to work on the following building platforms

+* OpenSUSE Tumbleweed (Aug 2021) on x86
+* OpenSUSE Tumbleweed (Aug 2021) on Raspberry Pi 4B
+* Debian 10 (Buster) on x86

+The procedure has been tested to work with make v4.3 and v4.2.1 as well cross compiler gcc versions 11.2.0, 8.5.0 and 5.5.0.

+The target platform tested was a Seagate Central Single Drive NAS running firmware version 2015.0916.0008-F however I believe these instructions should work for other Seagate Central configurations and firmware versions.

 ## Prerequisites
 ### Disk space
-This procedure will take up to 850MiB of disk  BERTO space during the build process and will generate up to 85MiB of finished product.
+This procedure will take up to 1.1GB of disk space during the build process and will generate approximately 85MiB of finished product.

 ### Time
-The build component takes a total of about 10 minutes to complete on an 8 core i7 PC.
-The build takes about 1 hour on a Raspberry Pi 4B.
+The build component takes a total of about 25 minutes to complete on an 8 core i7 PC.
+The build takes about 2 hours on a Raspberry Pi 4B.

 ### A cross compilation suite on a build host
 You can follow the instructions at